99003607/activity2c/Requirements/Readme.md

 To develop a scientific calculator which has not only the arithmetic functionality but also there are other functionalities such as special functions (i.e., square root, factorial, prime, etc.), trigonometric functions,conversion functions (i.e., meter to centimeter, etc.),Statistical functions(mean,median,variance,mode),Boolean functions(AND, OR, NOT, XOR, XNOR).

+# SWOT Analysis

+# Strengths:
+- Can be used for both simple and complex calculations.
+- Vast usage in market and integrating it with other various devices.

+# Weaknesses:
+- Numbers of inputs are limited.
+- Cannot represent graphs.
+- can't store data.

+# Opportunities:
+- Must have device for students for its high functionality and low cost.

+# threats:
+- Cannot be comopared with the latest calculators that have spreadsheets, graphs etc.

 # 4W1H